-aldasororanch.net
+aldasororanch.com

 NOTICE AND STATEMENT OF ADOPTION

-Effective Date: June 28, 2022
+Effective Date: Update

 These Amended and Restated Design Review Rules and Regulations of the Aldasoro Ranch Subdivision/PUD (Design Regulations) have been duly adopted by The Aldasoro Ranch Homeowners Company, a Colorado nonprofit corporation (HOC) through its Board of Directors of the Homeowners Company (BOD) and based upon a review and recommendation by Design Review Board (DRB).
-These Fifth Amended and Restated Design Regulations are intended to amend, restate, and replace all prior versions of the Design Regulations.
-The Fifth Amended and Restated Design Regulations were reviewed by the DRB at duly noticed meetings held by the BOD on June 28, 2022.
+These Sixth Amended and Restated Design Regulations are intended to amend, restate, and replace all prior versions of the Design Regulations.
+The Sixth Amended and Restated Design Regulations were reviewed by the DRB at duly noticed meetings held by the BOD on Update.
 The Design Regulations are adopted pursuant to the power, authority and requirements provided for in the Governing Documents including, without limitation, the Declaration, and the Second Amendment to the Declaration the HOC Articles of Incorporation and the HOC Bylaws and in accordance with applicable Colorado law.

 In the event of any inconsistency between the terms, conditions, and provisions of these Design Regulations and those contained in the Declaration, the terms, conditions, and provisions of the Declaration shall control.
 These Design Regulations are intended to amend, restate, and replace all prior versions of the Design Regulations.